democrats/client_side_validations/README.markdown

 This will copy client_side_validations.js to "public/javascripts"

+**This version of ClientSideValidations will also copy a patched version of jquery.validate.js to "public/javascript"**

 ## Configuration
+#### *NOTE* This version of ClientSideValidations has a patched version of jquery.validate that will install automatically with the generator. *Do not* download the version listed below.
 Currently only [jquery.validate](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) is supported so you will need to download [jQuery](http://docs.jquery.com/Downloading_jQuery) and the jQuery Validate plugin to "public/javascripts"

 ### Rack